Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-03-04-Green_function_to_Dyson_equation.md

 ---
 layout: post
-title: Green's function to Dyson equation
+title: From Green's function to Dyson equation
 date: 2022-03-04
 categories: Post
 description: From Green's function to Dyson equation